canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

         from the shell command associated with some jobs.

     squash-io-log:
-        When used together with `with-io-log` option it causes PlainBox to discard the stream name and time-stamp and just include a list of base64-encoded binary strings.
+        When used together with `with-io-log` option it causes Plainbox to discard the stream name and time-stamp and just include a list of base64-encoded binary strings.
 This option is more useful for reconstructing simple "log files"

     flatten-io-log:
-        When used together with `with-io-log` option it causes PlainBox to concatenate all of the separate base64-encoded records into one large base64-encoded binary string representing the whole communication that took place.
+        When used together with `with-io-log` option it causes Plainbox to concatenate all of the separate base64-encoded records into one large base64-encoded binary string representing the whole communication that took place.